 “So when are we leaving?
-What days have you applied a leave for at your workplace?”
-I asked my friend Alok, with whom I was trying to partner up for a few-week-long motorbiking expedition in the Himalayas.
+What days have you applied for leave, at your workplace?”
+I asked my friend Ankit, with whom I was trying to partner up for a few-week-long motorbiking expedition in the Himalayas.

 A long silence at his end was a clear invitation to the fact that the deal is cancelled.

 “No man, the thing is I might not be coming along, something really urgent has come up,” he confessed, in his usual tone.

 “The man who goes alone can start today, but he who travels with another must wait until that other is ready” Henry David Thoreau

 And then I realised it’s the same pattern that has been repeating over the years.
-Though some people have definitely joined me (particularly for a short and fancy weekend getaway) but the majority of plans were called-off because something always came up.
+Though some people have definitely joined me, the majority has cancelled their plan because something urgent always comes up.
 These experiences, if put together to find a pattern, have taught me – if I’ll wait for others, I’ll never go anywhere.
 So, this time as well, as is often the case with me, I am going to travel solo.

 [Update, one month later: I’ve completed the trip solo, and it was one of the best experiences I’ve ever had.
 You can read all about it here – Solo Motorbike Expedition To Spiti Valley: Home To World’s Deadliest Roads]

-Initially, it can be a little scary traveling alone.
+Initially, it can be a little scary to travel solo.
 But for me, not visiting places I wanted to, was scarier – hence solo travelling became a way of life.
-And over the time, I’ve realised that solo travelling can be more invigorating than travelling in a group.
+And over time, I’ve realised that solo travelling can be more invigorating than travelling in a group.
 And I’ve my reasons, pretty strong ones.
 These reasons, when coupled with the fact that people always call-off their plan, becomes the very reason why I travel solo!

 I Don’t Want Others To Hold My Back